Second presidency of Lula da Silva: Record GDP growth

+Unemployment decline

+During Lula's third term, Brazil recorded a series of historic reductions in unemployment according to data from the Brazilian Institute of Geography and Statistics (IBGE).

+In 2024 the country achieved an average annual unemployment rate of 6.6%, the lowest in the historical series at that time.

+In early 2025, the downward trend continued, reaching 6.2% in the quarter ending in May and later 5.8% in the quarter ending in June.
+By the quarter ending in September 2025, unemployment reached 5.6%, consolidating the best labor market result in more than a decade.

 Tax Reform

-For the first time since the redemocratization in Brazil (over 30 years ago), a tax reform was approved in congress; Among its main points is the exemption from taxes for basic food products, as well as the creation of the VAT (Value Added Tax) and the "selective tax", (or "sin tax", a tax on items considered harmful to public health and the environment).
+For the first time since the redemocratization in Brazil (over 30 years ago), a tax reform was approved in congress; among its main points is the exemption from taxes for basic food products, as well as the creation of the VAT (Value Added Tax) and the "selective tax", (or "sin tax", a tax on items considered harmful to public health and the environment).
 Medicine, vegetables, medical devices, among other goods, will also be exempt from VAT charges, while other products such as speedboats, jets and yachts will become susceptible to IPVA charges.
 The reform also creates progressive taxation on inheritances, which received mild criticism from some sectors of the society.

 The National Congress enacted the reform on 20 December 2023, in a solemn session attended by the three heads of the republic's powers (executive, legislative and judiciary), as well as ministers Fernando Haddad, from the finance ministry, and Simone Tebet, from the planning ministry; Senate President Rodrigo Pacheco described the promulgation of the reform as "not only a historic milestone, but also a turning point" and claimed that this would "change Brazil's trajectory".
 After the approval of the reform, the risk rating agency S&P Global Ratings raised Brazil's credit rating and highlighted "better prospects for economic growth".